 Online Intake Forms

-Instead of playing a high-stakes game of telephone with a potential client’s sensitive information, why not have them provide their information in a secure manner that automatically coalesces with the practice management software?
+Instead of playing a game of telephone with a potential client, why not have them provide their information in a secure manner that automatically syncs with your law firm’s practice management software?

 Online intake forms provide that option.